freakent/dbus-mqtt-devices/README.md

         `{ "clientid": <client id>, "connected": <either 1 or 0>, "version": "<text string>", "services": [<a dictionary of services that this device wants to use>] }`

-        for example:
+        example 1:

-        `{ "clientid": "fe001", "connected": 1, "version": "v1.0 ALPHA", "services": {"t1": "temperature", "t2": "temperature"} }`
+        `{ "clientid": "fe001", "connected": 1, "version": "v1.0 ALPHA", "services": {"t1": "temperature"} }`

-		please note: in the example, the device is registering that it is equipped with two temperature sensors.
-The t1 and t2 are just unique arbitrary identifiers that distinguish one service from another within a device.
+		In example 1, the device is registering that it is equipped with two temperature sensors.
+The label t1 is just an arbitrary identifier that distinguish one service from another within a device.
 The version field can contain any string you like and is displayed within the GX console and on VRM.

+        example 2:

+        `{ "clientid": "fe002", "connected": 1, "version": "v2.3", "services": {"t1": "temperature", "t2": "temperature", "tk1": "tank" } }`
+		In example 2, the device is registering that it is equipped with two temperature sensors and a tank level sensor.
+The labels t1, t2, tk2 are the unique arbitrary identifiers that distinguish one service from another within a device.

 2)	The driver will then use this information to :
     - obtain a numeric device instance (for VRM) for each device service (using the [ClassAndVrmInstance](https://github.com/victronenergy/localsettings#using-addsetting-to-allocate-a-vrm-device-instance) dbus service),